Low Dose Control Panel

 The Unblank button can be used to unblank the beam until the next image acquisition, which will restore blanking when it is done.
 (Other actions may also turn the blanking back on.)
 The principal use of this button is to unblank the beam before aligning an energy filter.
 To the right of the button, the text 'Blanked' will appear whenever the beam is blanked, even transiently during exposures when not in low dose mode.

-You can use this control to set an additional underfocus for the View area.
-Focus will be changed by this amount when going to the View area (e.g., by taking a View image) and then will be restored when going to another area.
+You can use this control to set an additional underfocus for the View or Search area, depending on which radio button is selected.
+Focus will be changed by this amount when going to the View or Search area (e.g., by taking an image) and then will be restored when going to another area.
 For example, if you have a focus target of -4 microns, set the offset to -8 to get View images taken at -12 microns defocus.
-Be sure to align the View images with the offset feature described next if you use very large defocus values.
+Be sure to align the View or Search images with the offset feature described next if you use very large defocus values.

 If the image shift offsets between magnifications are calibrated, this adjustment will work together with that calibration.
 You can set this adjustment with the option to 'Adjust image shift between mags' either on or off.
 Once you have set an adjustment, it should work equally well if you turn 'Adjust image shift between mags' on or off.